The Millennial’s Ultimate RRSP Guide

 - Asset management.
 This is related to the previous point.
 A self-directed RRSP makes it easier to keep track of your investments and also allows you to maintain your desired asset mix (for example, having 5% in cash, 20% in bond, and 75% in stocks).

 - Since I started working full-time 10 years ago, I have made the tradition of maximizing my RRSP contribution room every year.
 Although I knew my earned income would increase over time, I didn’t delay my RRSP contributions.
 To make life easier I would just claim the entire RRSP contribution amount in my income tax filing.
 I never bothered to save the contributions for later use.

 - I’ll be honest, I didn’t realize how powerful spousal RRSP is until recently.
 Since I’m the high-income earner in our household, after some quick calculations, I realized how important it is to ensure our retirement income is roughly the same (especially when we will be tapping into RRSP once we are financially independent).
 Therefore I have started a spousal RRSP under Mrs. T’s name.
 The goal is to have my RRSP and her RRSP values to be roughly the same once we start withdrawing.

-- RRSP and TFSA will big part of our income once we are financial independent.
+- RRSP and TFSA will a big part of our income once we are financially independent.
 We plan to withdraw less than $5,000 from our accounts each year.
-For that reason, we probably will collapse our RRSPs prior to age of 71.
+For that reason, we probably will collapse our RRSPs prior to the age of 71.